 So much so that they built the royal family’s holiday home – Balmoral here.
-Where even today, over 150 years after its completion, the present-day Queen Elizabeth II still escapes to for her annual break.
+Where even today, over 150 years after its completion, the present-day King Charles III still escapes to for his annual break.

 Curious about why people (the Royal Family included) continue to fall in love with this unique Scottish region?
 Read on.